pikesley/correctiondose/README.md

 This is not a one-click thing: you'll need some strong Heroku- and Github-fu to get it up and running

-**Oh wait I just found about Heroku Buttons.
+**Oh wait I just found out about Heroku Buttons.
 This might be awesome**

 ## Your questions, asked and answered